jaymaina-8/postinet/IMPLEMENTATION_SUMMARY.md

 3. OpenAI API key is set
 4. Templates are seeded (optional)

-Facebook posting is fully implemented and working.
-Posts can be scheduled and automatically published to Facebook Pages.
+The Twitter posting functionality is implemented as a placeholder and will work once API keys are added.